kitnil/awesome/README.md

 - [scaladiagrams](https://github.com/mikeyhu/scaladiagrams) - Generate class diagrams from scala source code
 - [gitbucket](https://github.com/gitbucket/gitbucket) - A Git platform powered by Scala with easy installation, high extensibility & GitHub API compatibility
 - [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner) - Removes large or troublesome blobs like git-filter-branch does, but faster.
 And written in Scala
+- [scalatron](https://github.com/scalatron/scalatron) - Scalatron, a multi-player programming game in which coders pit bot programs (written in Scala) against each other
 - [breeze](https://github.com/scalanlp/breeze) - Breeze is a numerical processing library for Scala.

 ## Scheme